Decline of an Empire: Release

-The film was due for release in 2014 and was released direct-to-DVD in the United States on 12 August 2014 under the title Decline of an Empire.
+The film was due for release in 2014.
+It was released direct-to-DVD in the United States on 12 August 2014 under the title 'Decline of an Empire' and in Germany on the 18th August 2014 under the title 'Katharina von Alexandrien.
 The film was also released direct-to-DVD in the United Kingdom on 6 April 2015 as Fall of an Empire: The Story of Katherine of Alexandria.

 Red Rock Entertainment acted as executive producers.
+The latest version of the film is titled 'Katherine of Sinai' and was released in 2018 on streaming (Amazon Prime).